kifni41/arco-openbox-minimal/README.md

-# ArcoLinux BYOI Openbox desktop
+# ArcoLinux BYOI Openbox Minimal desktop

 # Get your code to build your own iso